 - ROUVY – uses real-world footage augmented with avatars and other objects.
 It has a huge routes library and allows you to explore beautiful places from the comfort of your home.

-- RGT Cycling – features a virtual world inspired by real-world roads.
+- Wahoo RGT (formerly RGT Cycling) – features a virtual world inspired by real-world roads.
 Its graphics is more realistic than Zwift, but it doesn’t offer as sophisticated motivation mechanisms.

 - FulGaz – uses real-world footage of routes worldwide.
 It has a comprehensive route library.
 It doesn’t feature augmented reality as ROUVY.
 This means there are no avatars or artificial objects.